 Starting position can be variable.
 With more stitches cast on, while keeping the same ribber configuration, racking can happen further to the right or to the left.
 There need to be enough stitches on the main bed so ribber needles do not travel beyond them when racked.
 The knit bed uses tension close to that used for stocking stitch.
 The ribber stitch size may need to be adjusted to allow for a wider move toward either side.
 A looser ribber tension results in a less sculptural surface on the knit side.
 I have seldom been able to knit more than 6 rows on the main bed with ribber combination stitches on Brother, often maxing out at 4 depending on the yarn.
 Consistent habits help develop one’s own most meaningful reminders for taking action.

 5/12/18 2 more samples.
-This time racking is done by 3 positions, ribber set up is with 3 needles out of work, 5 in work.
-Set up is with racking handle on 3, move to and from positions 0 to 3.
+This time racking is done by 3 positions, the ribber setup is with 3 needles out of work, and 5 in work.
+Set up is with the racking handle on 3, move to and from positions 0 to 3.
 Knit 4 rows single bed.
-Rack to next position.
-Use ribber set to knit for 2 rows for sample on left, for a single row for the sample on right
+Rack to the next position.
+Use ribber set to knit for 2 rows for the sample on left, for a single row for the sample on the right

 A printable “rib setup” to aid in charting P and H needle configurations, with some space for notes and carriage settings